Moniaesz/wedding-website-project/README.md

-### WEDDING PLANNER WEBSITE
+### Wedding Planner Website

-Project of Wedding Planner website to practice BEM Methodology as well as combining grid & flexbox layout and animation with ScrollReveal.js library.
+Project of Wedding Planner website to practice BEM Methodology as well as combining grid & flexbox layout and try out animation with ScrollReveal.js library.

 Prototyped in Adobe XD.

-Deployed with Netlify, live version can be seen:
+Deployed with Netlify, live version can be seen at:

 https://wedding-craft.netlify.com/